qingshanzym/myblog/README.md

 # myblog
-usr django to build my blog
+use django to build my blog